 Development and application of accounting measurement and reporting issues related to financial statements.
-Special topics include investments, stockholders' equity, dilutive securities, revenue recognition, accounting for income taxes, accounting for pensions, accounting for leases, accounting for changes and errors and full disclosure.
-Course Information: Prerequisite: ACC 322 with a grade of C or better.
+Special topics include investments, revenue recognition, accounting for income taxes, accounting for pensions, accounting for leases, accounting for changes and errors and full disclosure.
+Course Information: Prerequisites: ACC 322 with a grade of C or better.